RaccoonlabDev/docs/doc/gps_mag_baro/README.md

 ```
 Note 2: At this moment you need to manually setup ublox module before usage.
 ```
 **1.2.
-Setup U-Blox NEO-M8N-0**
+Setup U-Blox NEO-M8N-0 bu UART**

-[Download](https://www.u-blox.com/en/product/u-center) and install u-center (not u-center 2).
+- [Download](https://www.u-blox.com/en/product/u-center) and install u-center (not u-center 2).

-Connect to the module by UART at 9600 by default.
+- Connect to the module by UART at 9600 by default.
 - Open View->Configuration view.
 Go to MSG (Messages), enable "01-07 NAV-PVT" at UART1, disable all other messages.
 Push "send" at hte bottom of the window to send command.
 Check that only NAV-PVT goes from module by opening View->Messages View.
 - Again go to Configuration view to PRT (Ports), change the Baudrate to 115200, "send" at the bottom.
 - Recoonect to device at new baudrate.